exaexa/werge/README.md

 ##### Token-merged version

-This is produced with `werge merge my orig your` (conflicts on the space change that is too close to the disappearing "still" token):
+This is produced with `werge merge my old your` (conflicts on the space change that is too close to the disappearing "still" token):
 ```
 Roses are red.